-This opportunity to conduct a preliminary inspection and review ("PIR") of all directly related evidence is facilitated by the investigator, who makes the applicable evidence available in a hard copy or electronic format to both parties and their advisors (if applicable).
-The parties then have at least 10 business days to complete the PIR and submit a written response, if desired, which the investigator will consider prior to concluding the investigation.
-The evidence subject to PIR is also available to both parties at any hearing, such that both parties have an equal opportunity to refer to such evidence during the hearing, including for purposes of cross-examination as described in Article 3, subsection XII.
+This opportunity to conduct a preliminary inspection and review of all directly related evidence is facilitated by the investigator, who makes the applicable evidence available for review by each party and their advisor (if applicable).
+The parties then have at least 10 business days to complete the preliminary inspection and review and submit a written response, if desired, which the investigator will consider prior to concluding the investigation.
+The evidence subject to preliminary inspection and review is also available to both parties at any hearing, such that both parties have an equal opportunity to refer to such evidence during the hearing, including for purposes of cross-examination as described in Article 3, subsection XII.

-After reviewing and considering any written responses submitted by the parties following the PIR, the investigator creates a Final Investigation Report ("FIR") that fairly summarizes relevant evidence and, at least 10 business days prior to a hearing, is sent to each party and their advisor (if applicable) in an electronic format or hard copy, for their review and preparation of any written response (to be presented at the hearing, if desired).
+After reviewing and considering any written responses submitted by the parties following the preliminary inspection and review, the investigator creates a FIR that fairly summarizes relevant evidence and, at least 10 business days prior to a hearing, is made available for review by each party and their advisor (if applicable) for their review and preparation of any written response (which may be submitted by parties in advance of the hearing, if desired).